garthmortensen/trend-analyzer/README.md

 1. Open the notebook in Colab or Jupyter and install the required Python packages when prompted.
 2. Provide your Google Cloud project IDs and authentication credentials so the BigQuery queries run correctly.
 3. Modify `dimensions.yml` or the YAML cell in the notebook to point to your own claim and membership tables and to customize dimensions or metrics.
-4. Execute the cells to build the normalized data tables and launch the agent.
+4. Execute the cells to launch the agent (table build now handled upstream).
 The agent will produce a step‑by‑step analysis of the 2023→2024 trend and write a summary to a Google Doc.

 ## Using this approach for your data